Office of Epidemiology and Research, Division of Research

 Once all conditions have been met, the Grants Management office releases the funds and the project begins.
 Throughout the year, the grantee should call the project officer if they have any questions about the grant process and to inform them of project progress.
 The project officer will introduce the grantee to other grantees in their program area.

-For R40 Multiyear grants, an electronic mid-project progress report (two pages) is due during Year 2 of the project.
+- For R40 MCH FIRST Program grants, an electronic mid-project progress report (two pages) is due during Year 2 of the project.

 The project officer will provide grantees with more detail about each of these reporting requirements upon receipt of the grant award.